izabelapeza/users-management/README.md

 # user-management

-Basic users management tool 👤 You can view, add and delete users.
+Basic users management tool 👤 You can view, add, edit and delete users.

 ## Setup